Chuck2023/J296_Final_Project/README.md

 ##### “The widespread availability of HIV treatment makes people believe the effects of HIV are less severe,” he said.
 “Antiretroviral drugs and PREP have let Syphilis on the loose.”

 ##### Nationally, Syphilis infection rates have been up by 70 percent since 2011, according to the CDC.
 Men who sleep with men (MSM) account for about 65 percent of these cases - chief obstacle to the goal of eliminating Syphilis in the United States.
+The data, which excludes non-binary populations, has men leading in all case loads from 2016 to 2020.

+##### "This is disturbing," said Dr. Stephanie Cohen of the AIDS Prevention Center in San Francisco.
+"We are seeing a high caseload statewide".

 ##### A single injection of long-acting Benzathine penicillin G cures the early and late stages of Syphilis.
 CDC recommends three doses of long-acting Benzathine penicillin G at weekly intervals for late latent Syphilis or unknown duration.
 If left untreated, it can cause damage to the heart, brain and other organs.